The Lord says to my Lord: “Sit at my right hand until I make your enemies a footstool for your feet” (NIV)

 The translators of the LXX [the Septuagint] in the 3rd century BC attest to a careful distinction between the forms of adon used for divine and human reference by translating adoni as ho kurios mou, “my lord.”

 When Psalm 110:1 is quoted in the New Testament the same truth about the human lordship of the Messiah is preserved:

 The New Testament, when it quotes Psalm 110:1, renders l’adoni as “to my lord” (to kurio mou).
 But it renders adonai ([Psalm 110] v.
 5 and very often elsewhere) as “the Lord” (kurios).
+In other words, it translate adoni as “my lord” and adonai as “the Lord.”
 This proves that the difference between adonai and adoni was recognized and reported in Greek long before the Masoretic vowel points fixed the ancient, oral tradition permanently in writing.

 It is interesting that scholars have often not paid close attention to the text of Psalm 110 or the places it is quoted in the New Testament, and have stated that it shows that Christ must have been God.
 The well-known Smith’s Bible Dictionary contains an article on “Son of God,” written by Ezra Abbot.
 He writes:

 Accordingly we find that, after the Ascension, the Apostles labored to bring the Jews to acknowledge that Jesus was not only the Christ, but was also a Divine Person, even the Lord Jehovah.
 Thus, for example, St. Peter…[Abbot goes on to say how Peter said that God had made Jesus “both Lord and Christ.”]